 How to keep cookies from spreading

 To keep cookies from spreading it helps to chill the dough before baking and the percentage of protein in the flour is a major culprit of flat cookies.
-I would advise that your flour has a percentage of 13% or very close to it.
+I would advise that your flour has a percentage of at least 11% or even higher if possible.

 How to store Lemon Cookies